Danydevo/kotlin-web-site/docs/topics/compatibility-guide-17.md

 > **Short summary**: Kotlin compile tasks no longer inherit the Gradle `AbstractCompile` task and that's why
 > the `sourceCompatibility` and `targetCompatibility` inputs are no longer available in Kotlin users' scripts.
 > The `SourceTask.stableSources` input is no longer available.
 The `sourceFilesExtensions` input was removed.
-> The deprecated `Gradle destinationDir: File` output was replaced with the `destinationDirectory: DirectoryProperty` output.
+> The deprecated `Gradle destinationDir: File` output was replaced with the `destinationDirectory: DirectoryProperty` output
 >
 > **Deprecation cycle:**
 >